YeoLab/eclip-qc/README.md

 `-p` helps to print the current running commands which is helpful for debugging.

-## Please make sure to update the path of your config file accordingly in the beginning of the script file `scripts/blastresults_piechart.py`.
+### Please make sure to update the path of your config file accordingly in the beginning of the script file `scripts/blastresults_piechart.py`.
 The path format should be similar to `/absolute/path/to/eclip-qc/config.yaml`.

-# Extra notes:
+### Extra notes:
 - For testing and debugging purposes, you may also look at the examples in the unmapped_counts or pieChart folder to have an idea what the output files will look like.
 - For most important result information, pieChart and unmapped_counts folder should be where you want to check out for sure.

+# Start

 To run the pipeline: